Jacob Wilson Sey: Role in the Aboringes' Rights Protection Society

-Jacob Sey co-founded and then became the first president of Aborigines' Rights Protection Society (ARPS), formed to campaign and voice local opposition to the 1897 Lands Bill being considered by the British colonial government.
+Sey co-founded and then became the first president of Aborigines' Rights Protection Society (ARPS), formed to campaign and voice local opposition to the 1897 Lands Bill being considered by the British colonial government.
 Prominent members of the group were the upper-class, Western-educated, wealthy elites who were comfortable with their indigenous roots, such as J. W. de Graft-Johnson, J. P. Brown, J. E. Casely Hayford, and John Mensah Sarbah.
 On behalf of chiefs and people of the country, he led a delegation of the Society, consisting of Thomas Freeman together with Cape Coast merchants Edward Jones and George Hughes, to petition Queen Victoria to abrogate the Bill.
 Sey fully funded the entire cost of the trip to London, including the hiring of a ship, the Alba.
 The legislation was already listed in the Government's Gazette extra-ordinary No. 8, dated 10 March 1897.
 The petition was necessitated by the fact that only two native members of the Gold Coast Legislative Council were unable to block the passage of the Bill due to lack of legislative powers and numerical advantage.
 Fifteen paramount chiefs and traditional regents on the Gold Coast were signatories to the petition: Amonoo IV, King of Anomabu; Otu IV, King of Abura; Kwame Essandoh IV, King of Nkusukum; Badu Bonso, King of Ahanta; Hima Dekyi, King Atta, King of Behin – Western Appolonia; Wiraku Atobura, King of Western Wassaw; Kwesi Ble, King of Atoabu, Eastern Appolonia; Nkwantabisa, King of Denkyira; Akyin II, King of Ekumfi; Kobina Kondua, King of Elmina; Kobina Hamah, King of Adjumaku and more than 64 Chiefs from the Western and Central provinces.
 This petition was received by the then Secretary of State for the Colonies, Joseph Chamberlin at 10 Downing Street.

 The ARPS had legal aid from a Sierra Leonean solicitor, Edward F. Hunt, with assistance from a team of barristers from a London-based law firm, Messrs.
 Ashurst, Crips Co., and a certain Mr. Corrie.
 The ARPS deputation was successful in its appeal and returned to West Africa with a letter signed by Queen Victoria, effectively repealing the Lands Bill.
 The team also returned with a gift of the Queen's bust that was later inaugurated at Cape Coast’s Victoria Park by Princess Anne, a granddaughter of Queen Victoria during an official visit in 1925.
 Sey encouraged the chiefs who had signed the petition to donate land for the establishment of other "Victoria Parks" in other Gold Coast cities and towns, including Saltpond, Winneba, Elmina, Axim, Accra, Koforidua and Kyebi.